Albany ALB Airport Overview

 ALB Airport is located in Loudonville, County of Albany - northwest of downtown Albany.
 It is accessible from the Adirondack Northway I-87, exit 4, which connects to the NYS Throughway (I-90 West/East, I-87 South/North) exit 24 to the South, and I-88 connects to it at exit 25A (to the SW).

 US Immigration Custom Enforcement can be reached at 518-431-0200.

-With an estimated yearly passenger count of 2.7M, and two runways, Albany International Airport is served by major airlines and their affiliates offering direct flights to all parts of the U.S. & Canada, with connections around the globe.
+With 2.3M passenger count of 2.4M passengers in 2016, and two runways, Albany International Airport is served by major airlines and their affiliates offering direct flights to all parts of the U.S. & Canada, with connections around the globe.